dolthub/docs/content/introduction/installation/source.md

 # Build from Source

-For those interested in building from source, clone the [Dolt repo from GitHub](https://github.com/dolthub/dolt) and use `go install`:
+For those interested in building from source, clone the [Dolt repo from GitHub](https://github.com/dolthub/dolt) and use `go install`.
+Note, you must have [Golang installed](https://go.dev/doc/install) on the machine you are compiling on.

 ```text
 $ git clone git@github.com:dolthub/dolt.git